deytalytics/dataproductpoc-docs/dp-architecture.md

 ## Inter-Operable
 By defining standardised interfaces, data products can be interoperable.
-For example, we could have different country sales data products aggregated up to a continental sales data product  feeding a global sales data product.
-This allows for increasingly complex data products to be created
+For example, we could have department A configure a data product to provide its sales data as a dataset.
+Department B could likewise create a data product serving up it's sales dataset.
+A division could then create a data product that aggregates up the sales datasets from department A and B. And then different divisional data products sales datasets can be consumed by an organisational data product.
+This ability to mix and match data products by providing standardised interfaces means that increasingly complex data products can be created from basic building blocks.
 ![image](dp-interoperability.png)

 ## High Level Architecture diagram